 The agency required that Testopel pellet injection and other testosterone medications have information about heart attack and other cardiovascular events be added to prescribing information.
 Separately, in June of 2014, the FDA had required that warnings about an increased risk of blood clots be added to Testopel and other testosterone product labels.

 Allegations surround the companies deceiving marketing tactics which imply that the medication could be used to increase male sex drive, gain muscle and improve bone density for “Low-T”, a marketing term which is not an actual diagnosis.
 Many men who took Testopel and other products were never tested for low testosterone levels but were subject to serious risks, without an approved diagnosis.

 In June 2018, Endo pharmaceuticals announced they had set aside $200 million for claims related to another testosterone product, Testim.
-This may indicate that Testopel settlements are also under consideration, but more lawsuits may be expected.
-Other similar testosterone lawsuits have resulted in settlements which have ranged from the $ thousands to $ millions.
+Though no announcements have been made public, this may indicate that Testopel settlements have been under consideration and similar testosterone lawsuits have resulted in settlements which have ranged from the $thousands to $millions.

 Men or loved ones of those who experienced stroke, heart attack, pulmonary embolism, or clotting disorders after receiving Testopel (testosterone pellet) injection, should seek evaluation by a legal expert.
 Each case is unique and must be considered separately, but a Testopel lawsuit may provide compensation for medical treatment costs, lost wages, future medical costs, pain and suffering or for wrongful death.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.